joycesim/joycesim.github.io/opportunities/index.md

 # {{page.title}}

 ### Undergraduate students
-Undergraduates (US citizens and PR) are invited to apply for a ten-week research program hosted by Georgia Tech School of Earth and Atmospheric Sciences (EAS) during Summer 2021.
+Undergraduates (US citizens and PR) are invited to apply for a ten-week research program hosted by Georgia Tech School of Earth and Atmospheric Sciences (EAS) during Summer.
 Learn more [here](https://easreu.eas.gatech.edu/)!

 For Georgia Tech undergraduates, please reach out to me with your cv for any current or upcoming opportunities.
 * [PURA award](https://urop.gatech.edu/content/presidents-undergraduate-research-awards)